Below is a list of expenses you can claim, this will reduce your tax liability.

 Business Expense Vs Capital Expenses

 Your purchases will need to be separated into two categories.

 Business expenses are purchases that are consumed or sold within a year or two.
 Examples; materials for resale, fuel, training, accountant’s fees, monthly subscriptions and stationary.

 Capital expenses are purchases that you intend to keep for more than a year or two and will have a resale value.
-Examples; laptop, pc, printer, photocopier, scaffold, ladders, vans, camera, office furniture.
+Examples; laptops, pc, printers, photocopiers, scaffold, ladders, vans, cameras, office furniture.

 Show Calculations For Mixed Business/Personal Expenses